To put it bluntly, our high school seniors have been robbed.

 Listen to them.

 It’s easy to try to diminish their distress while pointing out the possible bright-sides of having senior year away from the classroom.
 Fight that urge.
 Just ask them how they are doing.
 It’s pivotal that you’re present in their lives — even when you can’t be there in person.
-Listen to their words without interjecting easy-answers for complex problems.
+Listen to their words without interjecting easy answers for complex problems.
 All pastors love solving problems, but fight your natural desire to solve their problems right away.
 Give them time.
-There is no magical motto that’ll make it better, just be an empathetic sounding board for them.
+There is no magical motto that’ll make it better.
+Just be an empathetic sounding board for them.
 After actively listening, you’ll eventually earn the right and rapport to rally around them.
-Within time, they’ll invite you into the process of picking up the pieces.
+With time, they’ll invite you into the process of picking up the pieces.

 Graduation is still a celebration.